-A common question we get from new and existing clients is, “Should we use a separate email provider or should we use the email services provided by our web host?”
+A common question I get from new and existing clients is, “Should we use a separate email provider or should we use the email services provided by our web host?”
 There isn’t always a simple answer, but in most cases, you are better off having a separate email provider.
-In this article, we’re going to explore a few reasons why separating your email from your web hosting is often a smart idea.
+In this article, I'm going to explore a few reasons why separating your email from your web hosting is often a smart idea.

 Email reliability is essential to nearly 100% of business success.

 Yes, we live in a world where everyone sends text messages, but most businesses still rely heavily on email for nearly all levels of client and internet correspondence.
 Most web hosting companies focus on web hosting, not necessary email services.
-Yes, most email hosting packages provide a bundled email package but email isn’t the always the priority of the hosting company… hosting is.
+Yes, most email hosting packages provide a bundled email package, but email isn’t the always the priority of the hosting company… hosting is.
 In addition, if you have your hosting and email on the same server and that server goes down both your web site and your email are down.
-With email hosted separately, you can still communicate with clients and customers even during web site outages.
+With email hosted separately, you can still communicate with clients and customers, even during web site outages.

 Security and privacy should be factors every business considers.

 In most cases, a company that is dedicated to providing email as their flagship service will be more security and privacy minded than bundled hosting packages.
 Businesses communicate with email constantly and sometimes those emails may contain sensitive information that you want to trust sitting on a server that doesn’t belong to you.
 Remember that email in itself is probably one of the least secure ways of communicating.
 The content of the emails are often stored in plain text and relay through several servers before reaching its destination.
 Choosing a reputable email hosting provider can give you a little more peace of mind when it comes to how that data is handled, secured and stored.

 Migrating to other services should be simple.